-2012 Year in Review 6-min VIDEO -also TLC Brochure
+2012 Year in Review 6-min Slide show VIDEO -also TLC Brochure

 Craig Brashear and Rebecca Kelly, dance artists from New York City, as well as homeowners on Silver Lake Road, are leading a project to transform the historic Masons' Lodge, an anchor building in the business district of the hamlet of Au Sable Forks in the Town of Jay, NY, into a new center of creative activity.

 The attractive new store front and showroom gallery and gathering place made a dramatic change on Main Street.
-In 2013 a new business will occupy the ground floor, and the basement floor becomes available for lease for commercial opportunity, while the upper two floors await renovation for cultural activities in dance, music and art.
+In 2013 Tea Time Antiques now occupies the ground floor, and the Windows Gallery moved to the renovated 2nd floor for activities in art and education.
+The basement floor, currently a workshop, is eventually to become available for lease for commercial opportunity, (ideas including artisan workshop, light manufacturing, eatery, or sporting goods are welcome), while the third floor continues renovation for dance and fitness activities, rehearsals, and gatherings.
 Progress occurs at the rate of funding.

-But the first cultural activities already began in January 2011.
+The first cultural activities began in January 2011.
 The TLC Windows Gallery presented its inaugural solo exhibit by photographer Mark Hobson.
 Exhibits of works by Arto Monaco, Rockwell Kent, photographer Todd Bissonette, a show of Detroit artists curated by William Dilworth, "Mohawk of the Adirondacks," "and Here Come the Trains, have continued to feature works by local, historical, and visiting artists, and delight visitors and residents.
-See the 2012 Registration brochure for samples of summer activities film, science and dance activities planned. and visit the What's Next page.
-For more details, contact us email at firstname.lastname@example.org.
+More recently TLC mounted a retrospective photography exhibit of the works of Jeri Wright.
+Visit the What's Next page and the Windows Gallery page for details.
+Email: firstname.lastname@example.org.